 TITLE: Facilities Operations Maintenance Specialist I

 This is the first level of a three level family.
-It is distinguished by the responsibility for less-complex, semi-routine, well defined trades work.
+It is distinguished by the responsibility for less complex, semi-routine, well-defined trades work.
 Primarily requires on-the-job training, rather than specialized training or experience to perform duties successfully.
 Within the job family, however, there may be some overlap between the levels of work.
 Therefore, an incumbent at this level may be occasionally called upon to perform tasks associated with a higher level, such as when working independently or assisting a staff member.
-In addition, this level of the family has a strong learning component, in that incumbents at this level will frequently take on new tasks, under close supervision or may receive guidance from a more senior staff person as a means of skill development.
+In addition, this level of the family has a strong learning component, in that incumbents at this level will frequently take on new tasks under close supervision or may receive guidance from a more senior staff person as a means of skill development.

 Typical Duties and Responsibilities (May perform some or all of the duties listed below).

-- Assists with and learns to perform preventative maintenance for building systems (exterior envelops and interior ceilings, floors, walls, windows, finishes and hardware, keys, panel alarm hardware, etc.), plumbing, electrical (lights, light tube changes, ballasts, outlets, circuitry, electrical panels), and mechanical systems including controls, pump and motors.
+- Assists with and learns to perform preventative maintenance for building systems (exterior envelopes and interior ceilings, floors, walls, windows, finishes and hardware, keys, panel alarm hardware, etc.), plumbing, electrical (lights, light tube changes, ballasts, outlets, circuitry, electrical panels), and mechanical systems including controls, pump and motors.

-- Assists with and learns to repair facilities structures, systems and components, including performing minor repairs to building plumbing, low-voltage, and line voltage electric systems, door hardware, fire, life and safety protection/equipment systems, sprinkler systems, and assisting in structural and roof inspections.
+- Assists with and learns to repair facilities structures, systems and components, including performing minor repairs to building plumbing, low-voltage, and line voltage electric systems, door hardware, fire and life safety protection/equipment systems, sprinkler systems, and assisting in structural and roof inspections.

-- Assists with and learns the maintenance of induction, air handling, and refrigeration units, including serving, cleaning and inspecting all related equipment
+- Assists with and learns the maintenance of induction, air handling, and refrigeration units, including serving, cleaning and inspecting all related equipment.

 - Assists with and learns to identify repair and maintenance projects requiring the assistance of contractors or vendors; gathers information as directed to assist in estimating/evaluating project costs.